Ramprasad-Group/psmiles/README.md

 - [x] Randomize PSMILES strings
 - [x] Compute polymer similarity based on the fingerprints
 - [x] Create alternating copolymers from two PSMILES strings
+- [x] Save the chemical drawing of the polymer to disk

 ## Install with pip